neopsis/envas-commons/README.md

 >be found in the [Fastjson2](https://github.com/alibaba/fastjson2) GitHub project pages.

 Although Niagara contains **JSON utilities**, we are missing a lot of features implemented today in all modern JSON handling libraries.
-We found an open source project ([Fastjson2](https://github.com/alibaba/fastjson2) matching all our needs.
+We found an open source project [Fastjson version 2] (https://github.com/alibaba/fastjson2) matching all our needs.
 Fastjson is a Java library that can be used to convert Java Objects into their JSON representation.
 It can also be used to convert a JSON string to an equivalent Java object.
 Fastjson can work with arbitrary Java objects, including pre-existing objects that you do not have source-code of.

 Fast JSON version 2